attila-lendvai/openwrt-auto-extroot/README.md

 #### Stage 1: setup extroot

-At the first boot after flashing the firmware the autoprovision script will wait for anything (!) in `/dev/sda` to show up (that is >= 512M), then erase it and set up a `swap`, an `extroot`, and a `data`filesystem (for the remaining space), and then reboot.
+When the custom firmware first boots, the autoprovision script will wait for anything (!) in `/dev/sda` to show up (that is >= 512M), then erase it and set up a `swap`, an `extroot`, and a `data`filesystem (for the remaining space), and then reboot.